-The University is a big part of the city life and history.
-It is also where you will likely spend most of your time, not only for the History but the breathtaking views of the city.
+The University is a big part of the city’s life and History.
+It’s also where you’ll likely spend most of your time, not only for the History but also for the city’s breathtaking views.

-Climbing the legendary 125 steps of the Monumental Stairs leads you to a campus that oozes the energy of the fighting spirit of the students, mostly famous for the 1969 “academic crisis” when they manifested against conservative dictatorship and in favor of more rights, democracy, and better education.
+Climbing the legendary 125 steps of the Monumental Stairs leads you to a campus full of the energy of the students’ fighting spirit, mostly famous for the 1969 “academic crisis” when they manifested against conservative dictatorship and in favor of more rights, democracy, and better education.

-You won’t be allowed to take pictures inside these sites, but the views of the city and the river from the campus will make up for it.
+You won’t be allowed to take pictures inside these sites, but the city’s views from the campus will make up for it.
 I asked the employees to access the small terrace just at the end of the long corridor opposite Sala das Armas (Weapons Room) for a better and clearer view of Coimbra, Mondego, and the surrounding mountains.
 Slightly windy (me and my fear of heights…) but very worth it.